icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 title: Thermal Analysis and Surface Wettedness
+Date: 2023-03-29 12:00
 tags: ice protection

 _"ice formation can be redefined in more general terms as a thermodynamic problem"_ [^1] (1936)